johnolinda/relationships-small-group-study/05-communication.md

 > ...only such as is good for building up...

-Wholesome communication is others-centered.
-When our words are shaped more by our interests than others', they lose their shelter from difficulty.
+God-honoring communication is others-centered.
 Paul says we should never say anything that is not helpful for others.
-Because God is focused on remaking us into his image, we should speak in a way that builds people up as well.
+God focuses on remaking us into his image.
+We should speak in a way that builds people up as well.
 We are his ambassadors.
 We now have a redemptive agenda for talking about everything.
-We want all of our talk to be constructive, from the most mundane details to the huge life decisions.
+We want all our talk to be constructive, from the most mundane details to the huge life decisions.
 As ambassadors, we never want our words to be obstacles to what the King is doing.
 Our words must always be others-centered.

 ### Consider the Problem